 Accurate analysis of collected spectra requires an adequate level of incident light on the sample.
-The ASD accessories are designed for stability and accuracy and provide a controlled source of incident light.
+The Contact Probe and MugLite accessories are designed for stability and accuracy and provide a controlled source of incident light.
+They are powered by the accessory power port of the AgriSpec spectrometer.
 Characteristics of the light source are eliminated when the baseline spectrum is applied to each raw sample spectrum.